saper/isoc-wp/readme.markdown

    * Show post thumbnail.
    * Thumbnail width = 128  (leave height blank)
 4. Save the widget.

+**NOTE**: If you did not take a moment to create a post with the category of "Resources" earlier in the process, you will _not_ have the ability to choose "Resources" in the list of categories.
+The widget shows only categories for which there currently are existing posts.
+You will need to go create a post with a category of "Resources" now in order to finish the installation of this widget.

 ### "Follow Us" Social Media Icons On Home Page